Reading Fundamentals #3:

 10. Describe accomplishments that can be expected for students in grades K-3.

-14. Discuss technical adequacy, test interpretation, and assessment purposes.
+16. Discuss technical quality, test interpretation, and assessment purposes.

-15. Note how assessment fits within federally mandated programs, including Common Core State Standards in English Language Arts.
+17. Note how assessment fits within federally mandated programs, including Common Core State Standards in English Language Arts.

 As a student you will be expected to...